 It’s a great time to visit countries like Poland, the Czech Republic, Bulgaria and Romania.
 They’re all beautiful countries with rich historical sites and traditions that you probably didn’t learn about in school.
 What’s more, they each have their own currencies, and can be considerably more affordable than Eurozone nations.

 7. Sleep strategically

 When it comes to cheap accommodation there are two main factors—type and location.
 If the word hostel conjures images of dirty rooms, shared toilets and snoring roommates, you might be pleasantly surprised.
 There are plenty of upmarket spots these days, which can include budget, private en suite rooms.
 If that’s still not in your wheelhouse, companies like Airbnb can save you a bundle, especially if you’re with a group.

 Obviously if you’re in a city, staying more centrally can cost more.
 Just be sure to take time and transport costs into account.
 Saving a tenner but adding an hour every time you want to go anywhere is usually a false economy!
 If inner-city living just isn’t for you, keep an eye out for accommodation with free bicycles, which can be a great way to cover more ground in your city of choice.

 Arriving into your destination early and don’t fancy hauling your luggage around for the day?
 Providers like Luggagent will same-day deliver your suitcase from the airport to your hotel or residence for around £40.00.
+What’s more, if you use our link you can take an extra bag free of charge—courtesy of our friends over at Tokyo Cheapo.
 Just register beforehand and drop your cases off at the desk.
 They can also pick your luggage up and bring it to the airport for you—potentially giving you an extra baggage free day of exploring!